 CSA membership provides not only a generous supply of organically grown produce each week, but it creates educational opportunities for people to learn about their food, connect with their farm, and actively build connections in their community food system.
 Many shareholders can walk or bike to CSA pick-up, and the whole family is encouraged to attend each week to learn about seasonal availability of produce, participate in cooking demonstrations by local chefs, and share in the weekly changes that take place on the farm throughout the season.

 To ensure food access for all members of the community, Sprout City Farms makes approximately 20% of our CSA shares available as sponsored (free) or work shares.
 Work shares give participants an opportunity to earn back up to 50% of their CSA membership in exchange for time spent helping on the farm.
 SNAP/EBT shares are available to SNAP/EBT precipitants who are either involved with our partners, or who live in the immediate neighborhood of one of our farms.
-Applications and additional information will be available soon.
+Click here for the applications.

 CSA Share Options